damianhakert/damianhakert.github.io/source/_posts/2014-05-06-gitlab-ci-5-dot-0-released.markdown

 ## Support

-If you are looking for paid support for GitLab CI, please contact us at sales@gitlab.com.
+If you are looking for paid support for GitLab CI, please <a href="mailto:sales@gitlab.com">email us</a>.